noaner/edurange-server/README.md

 bundle install
 ```

-3. Ask a current developer to get a the right configuration to place in config/settings.local.yml
+  III.
+Ask a current developer to get a the right configuration to place in config/settings.local.yml

-4. Contact the project aws administrator to get the credentials to place in your ENV variables.
+  IV.
+Contact the project aws administrator to get the credentials to place in your ENV variables.

 Now you should be all ready to start your server and create some users.

-5.
+  V. Run the server and create a user

 ## Development
 Once you've got the development environment put together the dev server can be started.
 If this is your first time running the edurange you'll probably have to run a database migration by saying: